Cingulara/openrmf-docs/docs/https.md

 ## Putting it all together

-When you have the files setup and mounted to the cert path, 8443 used and exposed in the docker-compose.yml file, setup Keycloak to use HTTPS, updated the .env file in the OpenRMF directory, and updated your Valid Redirect URIs you can bring up the Keycloak stack and then the OpenRMF stack and test out your HTTPS configuration.
+When you have the files setup and mounted to the cert path, 8443 used and exposed in the docker-compose.yml file, setup Keycloak to use HTTPS fronted by NGINX (or natively if you wish), updated the .env file in the OpenRMF directory, updated the OpenRMF docker-compose.yml file, and updated your Valid Redirect URIs you can bring up the Keycloak stack and then the OpenRMF stack and test out your HTTPS configuration.
 It may still warn you "this is not a valid cert" if you did a self-signed cert.
 I did this and used Safari and said "it is OK" for this to work.
 Or you can add it to the list of valid certs in your machine if you wish.
 Chrome did not like the self-signed cert I did at first.

+This assumes your certificates are valid in your system.
+If you do the self-signed certificates you may have an issue with the backend APIs not validating your JWT because the https link in your .env file is not being used with a valid https certificate.

 You may want to run the "docker-compose up" without the "-d" as is in the SH/CMD startup scripts for OpenRMF to see the logs printed to the screen in case you need to debug your connections.
 You also can run ` docker logs openrmf-web ` for listing the logs of the OpenRMF web UI in NGINX out to the screen to help you troubleshoot.